hpssjellis/ai-q/README.md

    **Educational Goals:**
    - Develop social and safety skills.
    - Achieve employability in supportive environments.
+   - Use AI and other software to help with individualized teaching programs
+   - Use classtime for these students to have social activity assignments.

    **Teaching Strategies:**
    - Implement a balanced approach to learning, alternating between social and academic goals.